-Want to know exactly what you’d pay?
-Request a Lavu quote using CardFellow’s quote request tool.
-It’s completely free and private, so you can check your pricing to use Lavu with no pressure from sales reps and access expert customer support anonymously.
+Want to know exactly what you'd pay for credit card processing through another processor?
+Request a Lavu quote using CardFellow's quote request tool.
+It's completely free and private, so you can check your pricing to use Lavu with no pressure from sales reps and access expert customer support anonymously.

 Keep in mind that these costs do not include your costs for accepting credit / debit cards.
 This is just the ongoing software and support costs.
 If you purchase hardware or accessories, that cost is also not included in the fees noted above.